-The PVC Education Office is calling for expressions of interest (EOI) to participate in TELT pilots to evaluate the use of selected tools in digital assessments.
-The PVCE has completed an initial technical evaluation of these tools to ensure their compatibility with the University's existing IT and educational technology, including Moodle.
-The tools include:
+The PVC Education Office is calling for expressions of interest (EOI) to participate in TELT pilots to evaluate the use of selected tools for digital assessment.
+We welcome those new to digital assessment and those already conducting digital assessments (we are keen to collaborate!).
+The current pilots include:

-The primary purpose of these pilots is to test the utility of these tools at UNSW and to obtain feedback on the staff and student experience.
-These initial pilots will be conducted under controlled conditions to avoid any adverse impact on student assessment.
-The use of the tools and associated support will be restricted to these pilots in 2018.
+The key purpose of these pilots is to test the utility of these tools at UNSW and to obtain feedback on the staff and student experience.
+These pilots will be conducted under controlled conditions to avoid any adverse impact on student assessment.

 - The types of computer devices may include: